 LAND USE &

-To learn more about each indicator, simply click on the icon.
-You will be directed to the NevadaTomorrow.org Community Data Portal where you will see maps, charts, graphs, year-over-year comparisons and more.
+To learn more about each indicator, simply click on the icon, chart, map, or graph to be directed to the NevadaTomorrow.org Community Data Portal, where you will see maps, charts, graphs, year-over-year comparisons, and more.***

 HOW ARE WE DOING?